 Want to personalize your remote desktop?

-You can customize many elements to create a personalized remote desktop experience including: resolution, screen settings, connection settings, start menu, toolbar, icons, and more.
+You can customize many elements in order to create a personalized remote desktop experience.
+Customizable elements include resolution, screen settings, connection settings, the start menu, toolbar, desktop icons, and more.

 Need more computing power?

-With RDP you can access a powerful workstation in the office using a much less capable machine from home or the road.
+With RDP you can access a powerful workstation in the office using a much less capable machine from home, or on the road.

 Do you have more questions about RDP and how it applies to your specific case?
 Email our experts.

-Learn why Microsoft Remote Desktop access (RDP) alone is not enough and find out more about Ericom’s variety of remote access products.
+Learn why Microsoft Remote Desktop access (RDP) alone is not enough and discover why Ericom Connect is a better choice for your secure remote access needs.